U-TOE: Universal TinyML On-board Evaluation Toolkit for Low-Power IoT: Analysing U-TOE Measurements

-We here used a tiny model with only three layers from TFlite as an example to avoid unnecessary complexity in demonstration, with output results presented in Table \ref{tab:per-ops-eval-result}.
-The computational bottlenecks are located in operator \emph{nn\_dense\_add\_nn\_relu} and \emph{nn\_dense\_add\_nn\_relu\_1}, and with the highest memory and storage consumption as well.
+{\bf Per-Operator Evaluation --} We here used a tiny model with only three layers from TFlite as an example to avoid unnecessary complexity in demonstration, with output results presented in Table \ref{tab:per-ops-eval-result}.
+The computational bottlenecks are located in operator \emph{add\_nn\_relu} and \emph{add\_nn\_relu\_1}, and with the highest memory and storage consumption as well.
 We can trace down the corresponding layers of original model with the hints of associated parameters, which are the weights, bias or other trainable parameters of the model, making it possible to apply optimization strategies on well-targeted layers.